 Acclaimed as one of the world's leading interpreters of the Italian and French repertoire, Evelino Pidò's prestigious career has taken him to the most illustrious opera houses throughout the world, collaborating with artists, directors and orchestras of the highest calibre.

-Recent highlights for Pidò include his debut at the Teatro all Scala with Rigoletto, I Puritani at the Teatro Real, Zelmira for Opéra National de Lyon, Adriana Lecouvreur in concert at La Monnaie, Anna Bolena and Don Pasquale at the Wiener Staatsoper, La traviata at the Gran Theatre del Liceu, Rigoletto at the Bolshoi Theatre, Tosca for Opéra National de Paris, Il Turco in Italia at the Royal Opera House, Covent Garden, La Wally at the Grand Théâtre de Genève, and Simon Boccanegra for the Palau de les Arts Reina Sofia in Valencia with Placido Domingo
+Recent highlights for Pidò include Viva La Mamma for Teatro Real, Elisabetta, regina d'Inghilterra for the Rossini Opera Festival, Pesaro, his most recent return to The Royal Opera House, Covent Garden for Don Pasquale having previously conducted La Boheme and La Fille du regiment, I Puritani at the Teatro Real, Zelmira for Opéra National de Lyon, Adriana Lecouvreur in concert at La Monnaie, Anna Bolena and Don Pasquale at the Wiener Staatsoper, La traviata at the Gran Theatre del Liceu, Rigoletto at the Bolshoi Theatre, La Traviata for Teatro Colon, Tosca and Don Pasquale for Opéra National de Paris, Il Turco in Italia at the Royal Opera House, Covent Garden, La Wally at the Grand Théâtre de Genève, and Simon Boccanegra for the Palau de les Arts Reina Sofia in Valencia with Placido Domingo.

-In 2012, Evelino Pido received the much coveted Bellini D’oro prize for best interpreter of the music of Bellini.
-His discography includes a recording of French arias with tenor Vittorio Grigolo, Donizetti’s L’Elisir d’Amore with the Orchestra and Choir of the Opéra de Lyon for Decca; a recording of Rossini overtures with the Royal Philharmonic Orchestra, and La Sonnambula with Nathalie Dessay for EMI Virgin Classics, which won a Diapason d’or and is critically acknowledged as a benchmark recording of this opera.
+In 2012, Evelino Pidò received the much coveted Bellini d’Oro prize for best interpreter of the music of Bellini.
+His discography includes a recording of French arias with tenor Vittorio Grigolo, Donizetti’s L’Elisir d’Amore with the Orchestra and Choir of the Opéra de Lyon for Decca; a recording of Rossini overtures with the Royal Philharmonic Orchestra, and La Sonnambula with Natalie Dessay for EMI Virgin Classics, which won a Diapason d’or and is critically acknowledged as a benchmark recording of this opera.

 A return to the Wiener Staatsoper for Rigoletto, Anna Bolena and Don Pasquale